ministryofjustice/cloud-platform-infrastructure/docs/disaster-recovery/Create-Cluster.md

 1. Under `Settings`, take note of the app's "Client ID & Secret" and add `https://login.apps.<your-cluster-name>.k8s.integration.dsd.io/ui` to the `Allowed Callback URLs`.

+1. Under `Connections` ensure the Github option is selected and nothing else.

 ### Create Cluster using kops

 1. Create a k8s cluster, see [/kops/](/kops/) folder for existing ones